Cal Petersen: Playing career

 Petersen attended Waterloo West High School in Waterloo, Iowa.
 While in high school, he played junior ice hockey with the Topeka RoadRunners of the North American Hockey League (NAHL) and the Waterloo Black Hawks of the United States Hockey League (USHL).
-After the 2012–13 season, he was drafted in the 2013 NHL Entry Draft by the Buffalo Sabres.
+After the 2012–13 season, he was drafted in the 2013 NHL entry draft by the Buffalo Sabres.
 Petersen decided to attend university instead of turning professional immediately and played three seasons at the University of Notre Dame.

 In his freshman season with Notre Dame, Petersen played in 33 games and posted a 13–16–3 record.
 He helped lead Notre Dame to the Hockey East playoffs, playing in all six games.
 On March 6, 2015, during first game of the Hockey East playoffs, Petersen set a Division 1 record 87 saves while playing in the longest collegiate hockey game against the UMass Minutemen.
 The game lasted five overtimes and ended in a 4–3 overtime loss.
 Notre Dame later lost in the quarterfinals to UMass Lowell.
 At the conclusion of the season, Petersen was named to the Hockey East All-Rookie Team and to the 2015 Hockey East All-Academic Team.

 In his sophomore season, Petersen started in all 37 games of the season, posting a 19–11–7 record.
-As a result, Petersen was named a Honorable Mention Hockey East All-Star.
+As a result, Petersen was named an Honorable Mention Hockey East All-Star.
 He was also named a finalist for the 2016 Mike Richter Award as the most outstanding goaltender in NCAA men's ice hockey and named team's most valuable player.

 In his junior year, Petersen was named team captain and led his team to the 2017 Frozen Four where they lost 6–1 to the Denver Pioneers.
 At the conclusion of the season, Petersen was named to the Hockey East First-Team All-Stars and again named one of the finalists for the 2017 Mike Richter Award.

 On May 31, 2017, Petersen announced he was forgoing his final year of college eligibility, giving the Sabres 30 days to sign him before he became a free agent.
 Negotiations failed with the Sabres and he became a free agent.
 On July 1, 2017, he signed a two-year, entry-level contract with the Los Angeles Kings as an unrestricted free agent.